IceOnFire/nomz/README.md

 ## Big deal, you just discovered money.

 Not really.
-Noms are a little different:
+Noms are quite different:

 - Noms have no way to be changed in "real-world" currency.
 They only exist in the nom world.
 - Their value is fixed and will never be subject to inflation: the nom currency is related to energy, and one nom corresponds exactly to 1000 kcal (equivalent to a hearty meal).
 This does not mean you pay a meal its equivalent in calories though: please read on.